seamia/protodot/README.md

 ## selected output
-sometimes the resulting diagram can be overwhelming. you have an option to limit the output to the elements that interest you the most, hence `-select args` command line option so far, `args` in `-select args` can take one of the two available forms:
+sometimes the resulting diagram can be overwhelming. you have an option to limit the output to the elements that interest you the most, hence `-select args` command line option. so far, `args` in `-select args` can take one of the three available forms:
    * list of the elements (and their dependencies) that you want to see included (separated by `;`). the elements can be `enums`, `messages`, `rpc` methods and `services`.
    * if you specify `*` as an argument - this will result in the inclusion of the elements declared in the **main** `.proto` file (specified in `-src` argument) and their dependencies. in other words: all the **unused** elements declared in all the **included** `.proto` files will not be shown.
+   * if you specify `imports` as an argument - `protodot` will generate import dependency graph (see an example below)

 ## an example of output